Krypton-Suite/Standard-Toolkit-Online-Help/Source/Help/DocFX/articles/Standard Toolkit/Overview/Palettes.md

 on the palette component so it is defaulted for all its values.
 Once the new version of *Krypton* has been installed you use the *Palette Upgrade Tool* to update the XML file and then *Import* it into the palette component.
 This is easier than trying to fix the compile time.
 Alternatively, you can use the built-in `ImportWithUpgrade()` function, which will write a upgraded palette version to memory, before you save it to an `XML` file.
+Please note that in version 100, it is now possible to do a bulk upgrade using the *Krypton Palette Bulk Upgrade Tool*.